cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 attacks, certificate mishandling, termination outside the security perimeter, visibility to TLS-terminating intermediaries, and more.

-Asymmetric (or Augmented) Password Authenticated Key Exchange (aPAKE) protocols are designed to provide password authentication and mutually authenticated key exchange in a client-server setting without relying on PKI (except during client registration) and without disclosing passwords to servers or other entities other than the client machine.
-A secure aPAKE should provide the best possible security for a password protocol.
+Doubly Augmented Password Authenticated Key Exchange (dPAKE) protocols are designed to provide password authentication and mutually authenticated key exchange in a client-server setting without relying on PKI (except during client registration) and without disclosing passwords to servers or other entities other than the client machine.
+A dPAKE differs from an augmented PAKE (aPAKE) in that the client can also store a proof of the password.
+This client proof can only be used to authenticate to a server but not masquerade as a server.
+One can think of OPAQUE as a cert delivery protocol.
+A good use case for a dPAKE is WiFi.
+A compromised client can't be used to act as an access point.
+In the case of OPAQUE (and other sdPAKEs), the compromised client data can't be used to make offline password guesses.

+A strong dPAKE (sdPAKE) should provide the best possible security for a password protocol which includes being secure against pre-computation attacks.
 Indeed, some attacks are inevitable, such as online impersonation attempts with guessed client passwords and offline dictionary attacks upon the compromise of a server and leakage of its credential file.
 In the latter case, the attacker learns a mapping of